livash/Angular-2-Example/README.md

 # Angular 2 App
 This is an example of a single page app built using Angular 2 framework.
-I have built it following tutorial on [https://angular.io/](https://angular.io/)
+I have built it following tutorial from [angular.io/](https://angular.io/)
 I have added a number of my own views to this SPA.